 Often the cause for a loud bang is pretty simple, like a container in the refrigerator falling over or ice from the icemaker falling into the ice bin.

-However, if your Samsung refrigerator is making noise like an owl, this often means that ice is building up around the component’s fan.
-The noise should stop if the ice falls into the bin but if not, professional servicing is necessary to fix the problem or any persistent banging.
+However, if you have a Samsung refrigerator making noise like an owl, this often means that ice is building up around the component’s fan.
+Samsung refrigerator fan noise should stop if the ice falls into the bin but if not, professional servicing is necessary to fix the problem or any persistent banging.

 Crackling or Popping